Skip to main content

 Geology

 The Kaimai Range consists of ancient volcanic rocks that have been dramatically uplifted along the Hauraki Fault, creating the steep escarpment that characterizes the western face of the ranges.
-These older volcanic deposits are overlain by a sheet of ignimbrite, a welded volcanic rock formed from pyroclastic flows.
-The Mamaku Plateau to the south represents a vast flat sheet of ignimbrite that erupted approximately 140,000 years ago from volcanic vents that now form Lake Rotorua.
-This violent eruption deposited the ignimbrite across a wide area, creating the distinctive flat-topped plateau landscape.
+[1] These older volcanic deposits are overlain by a sheet of ignimbrite, a welded volcanic rock formed from pyroclastic flows.
+The Mamaku Plateau to the south represents a vast flat sheet of the Mamaku Ignimbrite, deposited approximately 240,000 years ago from the caldera-forming eruption that created Lake Rotorua and the Rotorua Caldera.
+[2] This violent eruption deposited the ignimbrite across a wide area, creating the distinctive flat-topped plateau landscape.
 Gold-bearing quartz veins formed in the ancient volcanic rocks millions of years ago, leading to significant gold mining activity particularly around Te Aroha and the Karangahake Gorge.
 Geothermal features including hot springs occur along fault lines, most notably at Te Aroha.

 Climate And Weather